-Vulvar cancer is the 4th most common gynecologic cancer in the US; it accounts for 5% of cancers of the female genital tract.
-In the US, vulvar cancer will cause an estimated 6120 new cases and 1670 deaths in 2023 (1 General reference Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
+Vulvar cancer is the 4th most common gynecologic cancer in the United States; it accounts for 6% of cancers of the female genital tract.
+In the United States, vulvar cancer will cause an estimated 6470 new cases and 1670 deaths in 2023 (1 General reference Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
 It usually manifests as a visible or palpable lesion.
 Diagnosis is by biopsy.
 Treatment typically includes... read more ).

-Average age at diagnosis is about 70, and incidence increases with age.
-Incidence of vulvar cancer appears to be increasing in young women.
+Median age at diagnosis is about 70 years; incidence increases with age.

 Risk factors for vulvar cancer include